SmartCampus-UFC/SmartUFC-Site/README.md

-# Smart-Campus-UFC
+# SmartUFC-Site

-Scripts to deploy a FIWARE site
+Scripts to deploy a SmartUFC site